HarryLloyd231196/Gross_Agricultural_Value/README.md

 With the table correctly filled and data  formatted, the following stages of this analysis were undertaken in R Studio to allow for a highly tailored approach to the investigation.

+## . . .
+Dashboard in progress . . .